-Wildlife Removal in Lakeland, FL — Raccoon, Opossum, Armadillo, Squirrel, Bat Removal in Polk County
+Wildlife Removal in Lakeland, FL — Raccoon, Opossum, Squirrel, Bat & Snake Removal in Polk County

-Wildlife removal in Lakeland, FL covers nuisance vertebrate species not addressed by general pest control: raccoons (Procyon lotor), opossums (Didelphis virginiana), nine-banded armadillos (Dasypus novemcinctus), eastern gray and fox squirrels, several bat species (Brazilian free-tailed, evening bat, big brown bat), and occasionally birds (pigeons, sparrows nesting in soffits).
-Most wildlife work in Polk County requires a separate Florida Fish and Wildlife Conservation Commission (FWC) nuisance wildlife trapper authorization in addition to the FDACS Category 8B license.
-Call the number below to be connected with a licensed wildlife operator serving your Polk County address.
+Wildlife removal in Lakeland, FL covers nuisance vertebrate species not addressed by general pest control: raccoons (Procyon lotor), opossums (Didelphis virginiana), eastern gray and fox squirrels, several bat species (Brazilian free-tailed, evening bat, big brown bat), and occasionally birds (pigeons, sparrows nesting in soffits).
+Florida Fish and Wildlife Conservation Commission (FWC) nuisance wildlife trapper authorization governs handling and relocation.
+Enter your ZIP in the form on this page to be matched with a licensed Polk County wildlife operator for inspection, trapping, and exclusion.

 Quick answer.
 Polk County wildlife removal involves humane live trapping, exclusion of entry points, and seasonal restrictions (especially for bats and squirrels during maternity season).
 FWC requires release within 24 hours and typically within the property of capture for most species.
-Costs run $300–$1,200 depending on species, location, and exclusion scope.
+Cost is set by the independent licensed operator and varies by species, location, and exclusion scope.

 Common Polk County wildlife scenarios